 - Summary financial data that is realistic, accurate and compelling, including projected start-up capital requirements

 GuidelinesPrior to submitting your application/intent to participate, please review eligibility requirements and submission guidelines.
 The letter of intent to submit must be completed no later than 5:00 p.m.
-EDT on Tuesday, April 7, 2015.
+Eastern Time on Thursday, March 31, 2016.
 The system will close at 5:00 p.m.
-EDT, and no applications can be submitted after that deadline.
+Eastern Time, and no submissions will be received after that deadline.

 by 5:00 pm EDT